 All exterior doors to campus housing are locked 24 hours a day, 7 days a week, to protect the safety and privacy of residents.
 Only students who reside in a particular building will have access to it.

 Clery Act is a federal statute that requires all colleges and universities that participate in federal financial aid programs to maintain and report on campus safety.
-Each year, the University Police Department publishes a Campus Crime Statistics report that is available to parents and students online.
+Each year, the University Police Department publishes a Security and Fire Safety report that is available to parents and students online.
 In addition, university police maintain a daily log of all crimes reported.
 That log and the annual report may be reviewed at the University Police Office during normal working hours.

 It is the policy of St. Edward's University to comply with Title IX of the Education Amendments of 1972, which prohibits sex- and gender-based discrimination (including sexual harassment and sexual violence) in the university's educational programs and activities.
 Title IX also prohibits retaliation for asserting claims of sex and gender discrimination.
 The university is committed to a discrimination-free environment and provides resources and services to help students address issues involving sex and gender discrimination.
 Read More »